arnabroy97/PHYS230_Project/README.md

 c.
 Deciding if you want to keep track of simulation time throughout ('yes' keeps track, everything else doesn't); replace line 35 with tcls = 'yes' (steps between each calculation on line 37).

 d. numba jit decorators are used at the beginning of every function object i.e. every short chunk or blocks starting with 'def' to speed up the computation.
+Another point I want to mention is that np.roll somehow didn't work with numba, so I had to write down short block of code explicitly for calculating laplacian using for loops (lines 41-55).

 e.
 You can pick which time evolution scheme you want, if line 115(116) is uncommented you are using Forward Euler(Runge Kutta).
 Can comment/uncomment respectively to change this.